ha2709/hr-search/README.md

 ## Rate Limiting

-Implemented simple rate limiting using it as a decorator for a router.
+Implemented simple rate limiting, using it as a decorator for a router.
+No external library is used for rate-limitting

 ## GitHub Repository Branches:

-- **docker :** Used for running Docker Compose.
+- **local :** Used for running Docker Compose.
-* **main :** Run locally without Docker Compose.
+- **main, docker :** Run locally without Docker Compose.
+- **tests :** run Py test

 Branches have different service names, import files,